tananrules/CMPE-266-AWS-Kinesis/README.md

        ```node
        node app.js
        ```
-* **Setting Up the Amazon Lambda function**
-  * Open Lambda from the aws management console
-  * Create Lambda function
-  * Select S3 trigger and configure S3
-  * Edit index.js
-  * Setup the IAM Role and make policies for the required accessibilities such as S3 full acccess and translate read permission.

 * **Setting Up the Amazon Athena**
   * Open the Athena console.
   * To create a database named mydatabase, enter the following CREATE DATABASE statement, and then choose Run Query: